3.1: Pan Idræt

 In the next 18 months leading up to the event, we had an ongoing dialogue with HRH The Crown Princess’ Court, and the Crown Princess also participated in various events: she visited the project office and met the entire team behind the event, she recorded a speech for Global Pride in 2020 and we discussed what events the Crown Princess could attend during the event.
 It was taken into account that the Crown Princess participated in a variety of events across the event and the possibilities were many.
 In the end, we agreed that the Crown Princess participated in:

 - Opening of the Human Rights Forum on Monday 16 August in the UN City, Nordhavn.

 - Opening, including opening speeches, of the Human Rights Conference on Tuesday 17 August in Øksnehallen.

 - Participates in the City of Copenhagen’s Reception at Copenhagen City Hall on 18 August

-- Visit to Bellahøj Swimming Stadium and Halls and attend the swimming and water polo and handball tournament on 20 August
+- Visit to Bellahøj Swimming Stadium and Halls and attend the water polo and handball tournament on 20 August

 - Speech at the Closing Ceremony in Fælledparken on 21 August.